robertoreale/virtuoso-dba/manuscript/README.md

         fibonacci;

+## List the objects in the recycle bin, sorting by the version

+*Keywords*: analytical functions

+    SELECT
+        original_name,
+        type,
+        object_name,
+        droptime,
+        RANK() OVER (
+            PARTITION BY original_name, type ORDER BY droptime DESC ) obj_version,
+        can_purge
+    FROM
+        dba_recyclebin;

 ## For each tablespace T, find the probability of segments in T to be smaller than or equal to a given size.

 *Keywords*: probability distributions, logical storage